-Remember in the beginning of March 2020, when everybody was saying “when everything gets back to normal” before talking about the future?
+Remember at the beginning of March 2020, when everybody was saying, “when everything gets back to normal” before talking about the future?
 Good times.
 Anyways, here we are, a year later, in the future.
-I don’t know about you guys, but I’ve learned a whole lot over the past year, here are a few examples:
+I don’t know about you guys, but I’ve learned a whole lot over the past year.

 2 – Listening to experts makes complete sense until the experts stop making sense.
 (Sorry, that was the last one)

 3 – It’s way more doable than you would think to wear sweatpants for an entire year, not touching jeans once.

 4 – Working at jobs you don’t like is completely overrated; actually, life is way too short to do things you don’t like.
 YOLO!